Back to Listing

 Build financial resilience and reduce loneliness

 Chicken is an inexpensive meat and remarkably versatile.
-One Tuesday night in 2015, a small group of friends sat down to a roasted chook and decided, following the ‘best night ever’, to repeat the get together every month.
+One Tuesday night more than 5 years ago now, a small group of friends sat down to a roasted chook and decided, following the ‘best night ever’, to repeat the get-together every month.

-Give or take a ring-in or two, the group of nine has now met 48 times for what’s been nicknamed Chicken Tuesday.
+The core group of nine has now met every month since for what’s been nicknamed Chicken Tuesday.

-The gathering, which moves from home to home depending on who is up for hosting, fulfils any number of known and unknown objectives.
+The gathering, which moves from home to home depending on who's hosting, fulfils countless conscious and unconscious social services.

 Increasing social capital

-Inexpensive social events like this are one way to increase your social capital, which is very important for reducing loneliness and, it has been shown, for increasing financial resilience.
+Inexpensive social events like this are a way to increase your social capital, which is very important for reducing loneliness and, it has been shown, for increasing financial resilience.

 The UK government has appointed a Minister for Loneliness whose job is to oversee policy and procedure dealing with the psychological, social and health effects of loneliness.
 (One UK study found that more than 200,000 elderly people had not had a single conversation with a friend or relative in a month.)